 Ingredients

-- 15 strawberries cut into small pieces.
+- 15 medium strawberries cut into small pieces.

-- 1 teaspoon white sugar
+- 1 teaspoon of white sugar.

 - 2 bananas cut into small pieces.